MicrosoftDocs/bot-docs/articles/channels/channel-bing.md

 If a website has been associated with the bot, the link to the bot will appear **underneath** the website's Bing search result.
 Click the link to the bot to launch the bot.

 ## Publish your bot on Bing
 Publishing a bot on Bing is easy.
-Open the bot on the [Developer Portal](https://dev.botframework.com/bots), click the Channels tab, and then click Bing.
+Open the bot on the [Bot Framework Portal](https://dev.botframework.com/bots), click the Channels tab, and then click Bing.

 ![Connect to Bing](~/media/channels/connect-to-bing.png)